OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: OmniSapiens-7B 2.0

 \subsection{Heterogeneity-Aware Relative Policy Optimization}

-~ \paragraph{Dynamic Advantage Modulation Mechanism.} To address this gap, we introduce \namel\ (\names).
+~ \textbf{Dynamic advantage modulation mechanism.} To address this gap, we introduce \namel\ (\names).
 Since rollout influence on the policy update scales with advantage magnitude, Eq.~\eqref{eq:pg_decomposition}, \names's core insight is to modulate advantages such that no single task or sample disproportionately influences policy optimization.
 In practice, our modulation mechanism scales the GRPO group-normalized advantages, Eq.~\eqref{eq:grpo_adv}, to mitigate imbalances in advantages at two levels: the sample-level, corresponding to advantages in a sample's rollout group, and the task-level, corresponding to advantages across all rollout groups of a task.
 This scaling is updated dynamically across training, using estimates of the relative contribution of each sample and task to the policy update.
 Concretely, we first construct a contribution signal $p^{(t)}$ from advantages, which approximates each task’s and sample’s relative contribution to the shared policy update.
 These signals are then transformed into structured, geometrically centered modulation factors, $\{ s_{(m,q)}^{(t)},\; s_m^{(t)} \}$, that scale the advantages prior to the policy update step.
-Finally, the modulation factors are updated using inertial smoothing to ensure their stability. \paragraph{Contribution Signals from Advantage Magnitudes.} We construct a proxy signal, $p^{(t)}$, to approximate contribution strength to the policy update.
+Finally, the modulation factors are updated using inertial smoothing to ensure their stability.

+\textbf{Contribution signals from advantage magnitudes.} We construct a proxy signal, $p^{(t)}$, to approximate contribution strength to the policy update.
 Since policy gradients are directly scaled by advantages, Eq.\eqref{eq:pg_decomposition}-\eqref{eq:pg_component}, advantage magnitudes provide a computationally convenient proxy for contribution strength.
 Therefore, we use advantage magnitudes, normalized by rollout count to ensure invariance to stochastic batch sampling~\citep{schulman2017proximal}, and use this to define $p^{(t)}$ at two levels.
 While the sample-level $p_{(m,q)}^{(t)}$ approximates the contribution of sample $q$ within a task $m$, the task-level $p_{m}^{(t)}$ approximates the contribution of a task $m$.
 Accordingly, $p_{(m,q)}^{(t)}$ is the average absolute group-normalized advantage over a rollout group $G_{(m,q)}$ corresponding to a sample $q$ of a task $m$ at training step $t$.

 Then, we define $p_{m}^{(t)}$ as the average absolute group-normalized advantage over all rollouts collected for task $m$, with $\mathcal Q_m^{(t)}$ denoting the set of samples drawn for task $m$: